Patrick Swayze: 1980s

 Swayze starred in 1987's Dirty Dancing, a low-budget movie, planned for only a one-week release, after which it was to go to video.
-Swayze played resort dance instructor Johnny Castle, alongside his frequent co-star Jennifer Grey.
-The story enabled Swayze to dance and romance Grey, and showcase his professional dance training.
+Swayze played resort dance instructor Johnny Castle alongside Jennifer Grey.
+The story enabled Swayze to dance and romance Grey and showcase his professional dance training.
 In addition to acting and dancing, Swayze co-composed and sang one of the songs on the soundtrack for Dirty Dancing, "She's Like the Wind."
-The song became a top-10 hit that has since been covered by other artists.
+The song became a top 10 hit that has since been covered by other artists.
 Swayze had originally co-written the song with Stacy Widelitz for the film Grandview, U.S.A. in 1984.
 Dirty Dancing's coming-of-age story first became a surprise hit, and then achieved enormous international success.
-It was the first film to sell one million copies on video, and as of 2009, it had earned over $214 million worldwide.
+It was the first film to sell one million copies on video and, as of 2009, it had earned over $214 million worldwide.
 The film also generated several alternative, or derivative, versions, ranging from a television series to stage productions to a computer game.
 Swayze received a Golden Globe Award nomination for the role.
 After Dirty Dancing, Swayze found himself in great demand and appeared in several films, including Road House in 1989 with Sam Elliott, Ben Gazzara, and Kelly Lynch.

 1990s

-Swayze next starred as Sam Wheat in the 1990 romance-thriller film Ghost opposite Demi Moore, Whoopi Goldberg, and Tony Goldwyn.
-Ghost was the highest-grossing film of the year and earned positive reviews from critics.
+In the supernatural romantic thriller Ghost (1990), Swayze starred as Sam Wheat opposite Demi Moore, Whoopi Goldberg, and Tony Goldwyn.
+Ghost was the highest-grossing film of 1990 and the most rented videocassette of 1991.
 The film was nominated for the Academy Award for Best Picture and Swayze earned another Golden Globe nomination for his acting.
 It was also Swayze who convinced the producers to hire Goldberg, who thanked Swayze in her acceptance speech when she won the Academy Award for Best Supporting Actress.
 The scene where he and Moore use a pottery wheel has become an iconic moment.
-In the following year, he starred alongside Youngblood castmate Keanu Reeves in another major action hit, Point Break, and in 1991 People magazine named him the "Sexiest Man Alive."
+In the following year, he starred alongside Youngblood castmate Keanu Reeves in another major action hit, Point Break, in which he performed many of his own skydiving stunts.
+People magazine named him the "Sexiest Man Alive."

 For his contributions to the film industry, Swayze was given a star on the Hollywood Walk of Fame in 1997.
 Swayze was injured in May 1997 while filming HBO's Letters from a Killer near Ione, California, when he fell from a horse and hit a tree.
 Both of his legs were broken, and he suffered four detached tendons in his shoulder.
 Filming was suspended for two months.
 The film aired in 1998, and Swayze slowly recovered from his injuries, but he had trouble resuming his career until 2000, when he co-starred in Forever Lulu, with Melanie Griffith.

 In 1995, Swayze appeared in the movie To Wong Foo, Thanks for Everything!
 Julie Newmar, starring alongside Wesley Snipes and John Leguizamo as three drag queens whose car breaks down on a cross-country trip, leaving them stranded in a small town.